 About Black Canyon of the Gunnison

 The first thing most people think of Black Canyon of the Gunnison is that the park is named for the black rocks of the canyon walls.
-But actually, the park is named given the steep, deep nature of the park that sunlight only hits certain areas of the canyon walls for a few minutes a day.
-So much of the park actually lives in darkness, thus black canyon.
+But actually, the park is named given the steep, deep nature of the park and that sunlight hits only certain areas of the canyon walls for a few minutes a day.
+So much of the park lives in darkness, thus black canyon.

 The park generally sees around 200,000 visitors a year, which is not the least for a national park but certainly lower than some of the most popular ones.
 The most popular areas of the park are the viewpoints along the south rim of the park.
-The south rim seems a far greater number of the visitors than the north rim.
+The south rim sees a far greater number of the visitors than the north rim.

 South Rim